WDI-SEA/react-development-course-materials/01-React Key Concepts/10-film-project-part1.md

 ## Your Mission (If You Choose to Accept It...)

-...is to build a film app that will feature a list of all the recent popular movies; a user can scroll through the titles, click one for more details, and save it to their favorites.
+...is to build a film app that will feature a list of all of the recent popular movies.
+A user can scroll through the titles, click one for more details, and save it to their favorites.

-Note, this is just the first phase; the app won't be completed until a future lesson.
+Note, this is just the first phase of this project; the app won't be completed until a future lesson.
 For today, the plan is to identify the app components, create the overall structure, and then split that structure into individual components.
-You'll pass films as props to each component, and ultimately use iteration to render one component for each film.
-At the end of this exercise, you will have the app as seen here:
+You'll pass films as props to each component and ultimately use iteration to render one component for each film.
+At the end of this exercise, you will have the app seen here: